grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results output/200 Real-time/00 Grafana Cloud Prometheus.md

 ![k6 Prometheus Dashboard](./images/Prometheus/k6-prometheus-dashboard-part1.png)

-Optionally, you can set the `testid` tag as a [wide test tag](https://k6.io/docs/using-k6/tags-and-groups/#test-wide-tags) to filter results of specific test runs on this dashboard or in PromQL queries. `testid` can be any unique string that allows you to clearly identify the test run.
+Optionally, when running the test, you can set the `testid` tag as a [wide test tag](https://k6.io/docs/using-k6/tags-and-groups/#test-wide-tags) to filter results of a particular test run on this dashboard (or in PromQL queries). `testid` can be any unique string that allows you to identify the test run.

 <CodeGroup labels={["Tag metrics with testid"]}>